control-toolbox/spin/docs/src/bisaturation.md

 We define the function below that computes the problem depending on $\varepsilon$:

 ```@example main
-# Define the optimal control problem with parameter ϵ₀
+# Define the optimal control problem with parameter ϵ
-function f(ϵ₀)
+function f(ϵ)
     @def ocp begin
         tf ∈ R, variable
         t ∈ [0, tf], time